 There are many sporting games on the complete list of sports which are called 'football' or something similar.
-If you were invited to have a game of football, the game you would play would depend on which part of the world you are in.
-Many of the 'football' sports are related and have aspects in common (like kicking a ball), but usually there are enough differences to make distinct sports (see a general summary of the football codes).
-Here I have grouped them in a way to make a little sense of the terminology and to understand how each of the football codes differ.
+If you were invited to join a game of football, the game you would play would depend on which part of the world you are in.
+Many of the 'football' sports are related and have aspects in common (like kicking a ball), but usually there are enough differences to make them distinct sports (see a general summary of the football codes).

 The most popular sport in the world is Association football, called football in most countries and soccer in some others.
 See a summary of Association Football.
 A feature of this game is that the ball cannot be handled except by the goalkeeper (the name football in this case makes sense).

 There are many variations of association football played around the world.
-At the basic level football it is played in the streets and school yards, requiring only a ball and something to indicate the goal area.
+At the basic level, football is played in the streets and schoolyards, requiring only a ball and something to indicate the goal area.

-Association football is usually played outdoors on grass (and sometimes on artificial grass like at the 2015 Women's World Cup).
+Association football is usually played outdoors on grass (and sometimes on artificial grass).
 There are football versions on other types of surfaces too, such as on sand there is a version called Beach Soccer, or even a version played in bogs or swamps like Swamp Football.
-It can be played on ice, as in the new sport of Ice Soccer involving running around on the ice, and another Ice Soccer on skates played in Thailand using ice skates and an ice hockey rink.
-Instead of running around a field playing football, the players in Motoball use a much bigger ball and all players (except goalkeepers) are riding motorcycles, while the players ride on horses in Horse Soccer, bicycles in Cycle Ball and wear roller skates in Roller Soccer.
+It can be played on ice, as in the new sport of Ice Soccer involving running around on the ice, and another Ice Soccer on skates played in Thailand using ice skates on an ice hockey rink.
+Instead of running around a field playing football, the players in Motoball use a much bigger ball and all players (except goalkeepers) are riding motorcycles, while the players ride on horses in Horse Soccer, elephants in Elephant Football, bicycles in Cycle Ball and wear roller skates in Roller Soccer.

 There are versions played on a smaller field with smaller teams.
-In Five-a-Side Football each team fields five players a smaller pitch, with smaller goals and a reduced game duration - the most commonly played version is Futsal, which is usually played indoors.
+In Five-a-Side Football each team fields five players on a smaller pitch, with smaller goals and a reduced game duration - the most commonly played version is Futsal, which is usually played indoors.
 Another indoor version is Indoor Soccer, which has walls surrounding the play area to keep the ball in play.
 Other versions indoors with walls all around are Cageball and Jorkyball, a version with just two players per team.

-If you don't have room even for futsal game, you have the option of Table Football (Fußball / Foosball), which tries to replicate the game of Association Football on a table-top using small figures of players.
+If you don't have room even for a futsal game, you have the option of Sport Table Football, which tries to replicate the game of Association Football on a table-top using small figures of players.
 In another table-top version, Table Football (Foosball), the mini players are mounted on rows of bars, which are rotated to hit a ball.
-Another table version but of a larger scale is Footpool, where players stand on a large pool table and kick the soccer type balls into the oversized pockets.
+Another table version but of a larger scale is Footpool, where human players stand on a large pool table and kick the soccer type balls into the oversized pockets.

 The possibilities are endless.
 The experimental game of Three-Sided Football was invented by Danish artist Asger Jorn.
 It is a game played between three teams at once on a hexagonal pitch.
 If you don't like running, you can try Walking Football, developed for seniors to keep fit.

 A sport in which players show off their football skills is Freestyle Football, where you do tricks with the ball.
-The football heading skill is utilized in Headis, table tennis played with a football and only using the head to strike the ball.
+The football heading skill is utilized in Headis, which is basically table tennis played with a football and only using the head to strike the ball.
 The new sport of Teqball is also played on a type of table-tennis table, in which the players can use their legs as well as the head to hit the ball back over the net.

 Rugby is a precursor to the modern Gridiron football, however before rugby a similar but more basic and raw sport was Medieval Football, which often involved the whole town and large distances between goals, and even esarlier was a Russian traditional sport aptly called Kila.

-As with the other football codes, there is a range of variations that involve less players and sometimes smaller fields.
-Rugby Sevens is basically Rugby Union except with less players and played over shorter time period, and there is also the 5-a-side Rugby X. Rugby Sevens is the version to be played at the 2016 Olympic Games.
+As with the other football codes, there is a range of variations that involve fewer players and sometimes smaller fields.
+Rugby Sevens is basically Rugby Union except with fewer players and played over a shorter time period, and there is also the 5-a-side Rugby X. Rugby Sevens is now an Olympic Games sport.
 Arena Rugby is a variation of Rugby Union, played indoors on a smaller field resulting in a faster and higher-scoring game.
-Rugby League has a similar smaller version, Rugby League Nines, which is like Rugby League but with only nine players.
+Rugby League has a similar smaller versions, Rugby League Nines and Rugby League Sevens, which are like Rugby League but with fewer players.

-For juniors and beginners, or those who do not want to play the full contact version, there is Touch Rugby, instead of a tackle the players can touch the player with the ball.
-In the similar Tag Rugby (also known as Flag Rugby), instead of a tackle a Velcro attached tag is pulled off the ball carrier.
-This non-contact version is played in several forms, such as OzTag, Mini Tag and American Flag Rugby.
+For juniors and beginners, or those who do not want to play the full-contact version, there is Touch Rugby, instead of a tackle the players can touch the player with the ball.
+In the similar Tag Rugby (also known as Flag Rugby), instead of a tackle, a tag attached by velcro is pulled off the ball carrier.
+This non-contact version is played in several forms, such as OzTag, Rippa Rugby, Mini Tag and American Flag Rugby.
 There is also Mini Rugby.

 In the USA, where they call Association Football 'soccer', their game of football is American Football also known as Gridiron outside of the US.
-It is a full contact sport which evolved from the sport of rugby football, in which the aim is to get the ball into the opponent's end of the field through running or passing the ball.
+It is a full-contact sport that evolved from the sport of rugby football, in which the aim is to get the ball into the opponent's end of the field through running or passing the ball.
 It differs from the other football codes in that the players wear protective gear and players are allowed to pass the ball forward.

 There are many variations, which are played mostly in North America.
 Just north of the US, the Canadians play a slightly different version of the game called Canadian Football.
 In Canadian Football, there are 12 players per team not 11, the field dimensions are different, and a team has only three downs to gain 10 yards.

-Other variations include Arena Football, an indoor version played on a smaller field, and Sprint Football (formerly lightweight football), a USA varsity sport by lightweight players which emphasizes speed and agility.
+Other variations include Arena Football, an indoor version played on a smaller field, and Sprint Football (formerly lightweight football), a USA varsity sport for lightweight players which emphasizes speed and agility.

 Also the unusual sports of Lingerie Football — American Football played by women wearing lingerie as uniforms and Unicycle Football — a variation of American football in which players move around the field using a unicycle.

-There are also a mixed games that combine elements of two different football codes.
+There are also mixed games that combine elements of two different football codes.

 - Austus, a hybrid sport between Australian Rules Football and American Football, was created in Australia during World War II when soldiers stationed there from the USA wanted to play football against the Australians.